Code-Institute-Submissions/GiovanniSalvi-World_Wide_Wine_JulyResub/README.md

 ###

-### The nav menu, home-button and accounts icons  are repeated in all site's pages to get app style consistent.
+### The nav menu, Logo-button and accounts icons  are repeated in all site's pages to get app style consistent.

 ---